 Some third-party investors invest in certain web series of the Group for the entitlement of right for revenue sharing.
 The Group accounts for these arrangements as financial liabilities at fair value through profit or loss.
-The disclosure related to the fair value measurements is included in note 23 to the financial statements.

 Fair value hierarchy

 The following tables illustrate the fair value measurement hierarchy of the Group's financial instruments: